mike14747/nodejs-mysql/README.md

 ### Why the project is useful:

-* This project was useful in learning advanced 'inquirer' usage... including using:
+* This project was useful in learning advanced 'inquirer' usage... including:
   * 'Validate' (to validate user input)
   * 'When' (to allow prompts to be included oe excluded based upon user input)
 * It was also useful in learning the MySQL npm driver syntax and MySQL in general